Rules CLI

 Publish rules

-To make your rule available to others, you can publish a markdown file using rules publish
+To make your rules available to others, you can publish using rules publish

 :

-This would make your rule available to download with rules add my-username/my-rule
+This would make your rules available to download with rules add <name-of-rules>

 .